swanjson/mentorJournal/README.md

 - Linting?
 	- Linting is the process of running a program that will analyse code for potential errors.
 	- "lint was the name originally given to a particular program that flagged some suspicious and non-portable constructs (likely to be bugs) in C language source code.
 The term is now applied generically to tools that flag suspicious usage in software written in any computer language." -from Wikipedia
+- npx?
+	- npx is a npm package runner
+- What did i do with prettier?
+Why did that not install properly? (https://stackoverflow.com/questions/46058546/error-eacces-permission-denied-access-usr-lib-node-modules)